North Devon features a dramatic coastline with turquoise sea waters.

 Tip: Hartland Abbey isn’t too far from Stoke – it’s full of history and a nice spot to swing by in the afternoon!

-The route begins from Kiln car park that sits just above Combe Martin bay.
+The route begins from Kiln car park which sits just above Combe Martin Bay.

 The trail then leads inland, down across fields and weaving through woodland pathways, before eventually arriving back in the village of Combe Martin.